-- MSD Project Clear will stabilize approximately 600 feet of natural creek bank using rock lining.
+- MSD Project Clear will construct approximately 1,700 feet of 6” wastewater force main pipe

 What can residents expect?

-After all new sewer pipes are installed, the contractor will restore the construction site according to all local and District requirements.
+After all new sewer pipes are installed, the contractor will restore the construction site according to all MSD and local requirements.
 This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc.

 At least one MSD Inspector will be on-site part of the day for every day the contractor is working.